 The surname Jelks was first found in Cambridgeshire where they held a family seat as Lords of the Manor.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the 13th century when they held estates in that shire.

-Important Dates for the Jelks family
+Early History of the Jelks family

 This web page shows only a small excerpt of our Jelks research.
 Another 68 words (5 lines of text) covering the years 1455 and 1487 are included under the topic Early Jelks History in all our PDF Extended History products and printed products wherever possible.